Edward Hyde, 3rd Earl of Clarendon: Religious issues and politics

 Meanwhile, the Anglican Church prospered.
 Trinity Church, the first meetinghouse in New York, had opened for worship on 3 Mar 1698.
 In 1705, Governor Cornbury and Lewis Morris – despite the animosity between the two – arranged to add 215 acres from Morris's holdings, known as The Queen's Farm, to the Trinity Church holdings.
 The site was earmarked for a new college, which was finally founded in 1754 as King's College.
 On 1 May 1784 the name was changed to Columbia University.
 Columbia University denies having ties to the former governor:

 Edward Hyde, Viscount Cornbury (1661–1723), could very well have been known as the pre-founder of King's College.
 He was an advocate for the placement of a college in New York City, but somehow his suggestions were overshadowed by Colonel Lewis Morris' statements on the matter, as Morris is more famously known as the college's pre-founder.
 Although documents lead to evidence of Cornbury's support of the college, his involvement with the college's founding has been ignored because of his damaged reputation over the years.

-The first street in New York was paved, with sidewalks install in 1648 by Anneke Lockermans Van Cortland, when the city was still New Amsterdam.
+The first street in New York was paved, with sidewalks installed in 1648 by Anneke Lockermans Van Cortland, when the city was still New Amsterdam.
 This set the tone for the English to follow.
 During the second half of Cornbury's term, the streets and sidewalks were paved with cobblestone (in the area around Trinity Church), fire-buckets were positioned throughout the town, and a fledgling fire department was created with two hooks and eight ladders.